Burlingham House Visitor Center Closed

 Son of Robert Walter Weir and Susan Baynard Weir, Julian Alden Weir would formally study art at the National Academy of Design (New York) & Les Ecole Beaux Arts (Paris) before settling in New York City.
 Julian bought 153-acres of property in Branchville, CT in 1882 and began the artistic legacy at Weir Farm National Historic Site.

-See a map of collections that own artwork by Julian Alden Weir.
+See a map of institutions that own artwork by Julian Alden Weir.

 Julian Alden Weir, Portrait of Albert P. Ryder, ca. 1887 - 1893. drypoint on paper plate: 8 x 6 in.
 (20.3 x 13.3 cm.)
 Smithsonian American Art Museum.
 Gift of Brigham Young University.
 1972.84.110